ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 All articles must have proper grammar, correct spelling, and correct information.
 Know that reviewers may ask for changes in your pull request for blunders or suggestions.
-A good osu!wiki writer should read these reviews to help improve the overall quality of these articles to ensure the most optimal experience for an osu!wiki reader
+A good osu!wiki writer should read these reviews to help improve the overall quality of these articles to ensure optimal experience for an osu!wiki reader

 ## GFM